 • Nerve Repositioning: The nerve that gives feeling to the bottom lip and chin is known as the inferior alveolar nerve.
 Sometimes this nerve must be relocated in order to place a lower jaw implant.
 The nerve is moved, and the pockets left behind are filled with bone grafting material to prepare for a dental implant.

-If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Olympia Office Phone Number 360-456-8610.
+If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Oral Surgery Associates Phone Number 360-456-8610.